stonecoold/ARNewspaper/README.md

 # ARNewspaper
-An AR newspaper app just like the movie harrypotter
+An AR newspaper app just like the movie harry potter Made with unity 3d using vofuria database